breakds/www.breakds.org/content/post/mine-ethereum-with-nix.md

    describes how to setup the wallet and the pool your are joining.
    * In this case, I am using `ethermine.org`'s US West server, with address `us2.ethermine.org:4444`.
-   * You wallet's public key needs to be there as `<your wallet>`, so that the pool knows how to pay you.
+   * You wallet's public key (a sequence of hex hash) needs to be there as `<your wallet>`, so that the pool knows how to pay you.
    * `<name of your worker>` is just a name you give to this worker.
      This is to distinguish it from the others if you have multiple worker.